-Undocumented immigrants, as well as those that legally in this country, can oftentimes get assistance for their needs as well.
+Undocumented immigrants, as well as those that area legally in this country, can get assistance for their needs as well.
 There are states that can provide government benefits as well as several charities that offer help in an emergency.
-Everything from housing placement to free food for undocumented immigrants or migrants.
+Find everything from housing placement to free food for undocumented immigrants or migrants.
 Or get financial assistance for paying bills, employment opportunities, pro bono lawyers or legal protections, cash, and other support may be given to immigrants or undocumented people as noted below.

 Services are often provided in many languages as well.
 Immigrants that speak Spanish, Mandarin, Vietnamese, or any other number of languages can apply for assistance.
 There is also help provided for undocumented children who tend to be most vulnerable without some form of support.
 Another focus is on protecting senior citizens as well as the elderly who are immigrants.

 Housing programs for immigrants

 As noted, some assistance is generally available, especially for housing, rent, food, medical care, and critical needs.
 However there are no guarantees to getting help, in particular for immigrants with no documentation or identification.
 Many of the resources for undocumented immigrants are also very regional, as some states (as well as non-profits that operate in them) are more accommodating than others.

 Rent as well as housing assistance is not mandated by the government.
 However there are many charities that offer solutions.
 As at the end of the day no organizations want an undocumented immigrant, or one who is in the process of applying for citizenship, to be homeless.
 This does not do society any good.